csj1328059093/node-send-email/README.md

     // Parameters required for sending mail
     const params = {
-        // Email type, @qq.com will send qq, @163.com will send 163, otherwise, it will be qq by default.
+        // Email type, @qq.com will send qq, @163.com will send 163, otherwise, it will be qq by default. type:'qq',
-        // Other types can be found in node_nodules/node-send-email/lib/service.js. type:'qq',
         // addresser
         name: 'moon',